faithintheLord/iee505_project_personal_audio_bible/README.md

 - Validation enforces verse ranges against the canon chapter sample and prevents empty uploads.
 - Styling is intentionally monochrome and framework-free for clarity.
 - Recordings store `word_count` and `wpm` on save; `/api/bibles/{id}/analytics` reads those values to return aggregate stats.

+The UI is a simple two-page, framework-free frontend:

+static/login.html + login.js: registration and login forms that POST to /api/register and /api/login, storing the JWT in localStorage and redirecting to the app page. static/app.html + app.js: the main experience.
+It loads bibles/books/chapters, lets you select a verse range and version, auto-fills the transcription text, records audio via MediaRecorder, uploads it with metadata, lists recordings (play/delete), downloads all recordings as a zip, and shows an Analytics section with WPM stats and charts.
+The page uses plain HTML/CSS and vanilla JS fetch calls to the backend APIs.